IamManchanda/list-rendering-javascript/README.md

 # List Rendering in JavaScript

+Water Water Everywhere, Not a Drop to drink!
+Data Data Everywhere, Not a Developer to render (it on the page or server)!
+It's Time to fix that for JavaScript guys!

 ## List Rendering in Vanilla JavaScript (& Node)

 Within this codebase.
 The Main file is [this](./js/script.js).